OUR BOOK CLUBS

 2025

-The Director by Daniel Kehlmann, trans.
+The Directorby Daniel Kehlmann, trans.
 Ross Benjamin (German)

 On the Calculation of Volume by Solvej Balle, trans.
 Barbara J. Haveland (Danish)